wchliao/multi-task-image-classification/README.md

-# Multi-task Learning For CIFAR Datasets Implemented In PyTorch
+# Multi-task Learning For Image Classification Implemented In PyTorch

 ## Introduction